FOSSEE/st-scripts/getting_started_with_for.rst

 .. #[Amit]: Do you want to do that here.
 May be its better to talk about this after some initiation into the idea of blocks.

-A block may be defined by a suitable indentation level which can be either be a tab or few spaces.
-And the best practice is to indent the code using four spaces.
+The best practice is to indent the code using four spaces.

 .. #[Nishanth]: Even this detail may be skipped.
 Simply say use 4 spaces
                 for indentation.
 Do that while typing so that they can